irmen/Pyro4/docs/source/servercode.rst

   and decorate that with ``@expose``, if you want to provide a remotely accessible attribute.
 - classes as a whole (exposing a class has the effect of exposing every nonprivate method and property of the class automatically)

-.. sidebar:: private members
+Anything that isn't decorated with ``@expose`` is not remotely accessible.

+.. important:: **Private methods and attributes**:
     In the spirit of being secure by default, Pyro doesn't allow remote access to anything of your class unless explicitly told to do so.
-It will never allow remote access to 'private' members (where private means that the name starts with a single or double underscore, with a special exception for the regular 'dunder' names with double underscores such as ``__len__``)
+It will never allow remote access to 'private' methods and attributes (where 'private' means that their name starts with a single or double underscore).

-Anything that isn't decorated with ``@expose`` is not remotely accessible.
+    There's a special exception for the regular 'dunder' names with double underscores such as ``__len__`` though.

 Here's a piece of example code that shows how a partially exposed Pyro class may look like::